 The Visualization window opens and shows the first individual's activity for the past 30 days.
 Click the person icon to find related identifiers for the user, and click the video icons to replay user sessions.
 To scroll through individual journeys for viewing, click the User arrows.

 The Visualization window shows events in the individual's journey.
 Click an event in the window to open the corresponding Event details pane.
-The pane shows information about the event, such as product name and page URL.
+It shows information about the event, such as product name and page URL.

 To configure display options for the Visualization window, click the View options tab and select from the following: